TakeprofitTechnology/ReleaseNotes/TPT PAMM.md

 * Added Portfolio Analytics with portfolio value, ROI, realized and unrealized PnL, allocation breakdown, investment details, and performance charts.
 * Added Leader Rankings with multiple ranking categories, sorting options, and time-based filters to help investors discover and compare leaders.
 * Added Leader Badges to highlight leader trust and performance, with badge display across profiles, leader cards, and rankings, and administrative badge management.
+* Added Performance Fee support with configurable fee percentages and High Watermark protection, ensuring fees are charged only on new profits during settlement, profit withdrawals, and investment closure.

 ## Version 2026.6.16.737 (16 June, 2026)
 * Improved the reliability of MT5 balance operations by introducing an automatic retry queue.
 Failed operations are now retried using a configurable backoff schedule before being marked as failed, while completed operations are never executed twice.